-Pursuant to approval granted at a special meeting of stockholders held on May 17, 2018, we are currently permitted to sell or otherwise issue shares of our common stock at a price below our then-current net asset value per share, subject to the approval of our Board and certain other conditions.
-Such stockholder approval expires on May 17, 2019.
-On April 5, 2019, we filed a definitive proxy statement for a special meeting of stockholders, to be held on May 16, 2019.
-The definitive proxy statement sets forth a proposal to be voted upon at the special meeting that, if approved by stockholders, would have the effect of extending this approval to the one-year anniversary of the date of the special meeting.
+Pursuant to approval granted at a special meeting of stockholders held on May 26, 2022, we are currently permitted to sell or otherwise issue shares of our common stock at a price below our then-current net asset value per share, subject to the approval of our Board and certain other conditions.
+Such stockholder approval expires on May 26, 2023.
+We intend to propose the extension of this approval in future years.